Tunnel of Love (railway): Route

 The line starts at Klevan station, on the Kovel-Rivne line, and reaches a fibreboard factory in the northern area of Orzhiv, also served by a station on the main line.
-The whole line is about 6.4 km long., and about 4.9 km is covered by forest, within which this tunnel stretches anywhere from 3 to said 4.9 km, depending on how individuals measure it.
+The whole line is about 6.4 km long., and about 4.9 km is covered by forest, within which this tunnel stretches anywhere from 3 to 4.9 km, depending on how individuals measure it.